hepple42/42-minishell/README.md

 For this purpose, we also decided to implement a system of subshells.

 As a general rule, we tried to reproduce the bahavior of bash as closely as possible, checking the [bash manual] a lot.
-To facilitate the comparison between our minishell and the original bash, we also built a small tester, which compares the output and the exit status of both shells (see Tester).
+To facilitate the comparison between our minishell and the original bash, we also built a small tester, which compares the output and the exit status of both shells (see Testing).

 For debugging purposes, we decided to implement a printing function, which shows the different parsing steps with some syntax highlighting (see Debug Mode).